dangjinghao/dcc/readme.md

 ## BUGS

 - assign array to array would not leads to panic
-  - fix by using type checker
+  - fix by using type checker?
+- assign typedef advanced type (struct/union) may leads to redefined struct declaration